 EO has a vision to provide an integrated system combining EV charging with solar, battery storage and other devices with the 'smart-grid', enabling users to optimise use of solar PV, and keep grid import costs to a minimum.
 All of this functionality will be available to domestic and commercial users via the software, with upgrades available to existing users.

-eoMini is a compact wall-mounted single socket charger (Type 2 universal socket), designed for domestic properties.
+The eoMini Pro is a compact wall-mounted single socket chargepoint (Type 2 universal socket), designed for domestic properties.
+It is one of the smallest chargepoints around and is popular due to its minimal look.
 Designed for single phase (230V) connections, it can provide power at 16A / 3.6kW or 32A / 7.2kW.

 It qualifies for the OLEV grant, and comes with a 3 year product warranty.